She wasn’t all that surprised when Ardré came along and plopped herself down beside her, then asked, “Are you holding up fine?”

 The other militia members were arriving now, Hock and Merine, and then Kloiterrie, and then Arthi returning, Tenil with him.
 Each in turn put their hand on Rorerrie’s shoulder, and Merine and Arthi both murmured things to him, maybe more of what the handmaidens had been trying to tell him already.
 Whether it took or not Coté was unable to tell.

-The place was crowded, aside from Saché, Briné and Glose, the boy Schulek, and Losain Perine, there had also been five more people that presumably had held at least some of the needed knowledge about power or mechanics.
-But the lights were on, and so was the bacta tank, though it didn’t have any bacta in it.
-“How long would the tank need to have bacta in it before it was fully operational?”
-Saché was asking Perine.
+Saché didn't see them come into the hospital immediately.
+She'd been there with Briné and Glose, the boy Schulek, and Losain Perine, as well as the five people who'd known what to do to get the lights back on.
+When they'd come to life, so had the bacta tank, though it didn’t have any bacta in it.
+“How long would the tank need to have bacta in it before it was fully operational?” she asked Perine.

 She considered.
 “Not as long as you might think, though probably at least three hours.”

 “Since we have no patients who need it right now,” said Saché, her voice low but calm and collected, “then we don’t need to hurry with the bacta, especially since we don’t even know if we’re staying here or not.”
 Taking notice of the newcomers, she addressed them, “About that, do you have any information so far?”